FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 6. Common Ghost-Kitchen Failure Modes

-Launching with 6-8 brands on day 1 destroys speed — kitchen confusion adds 4-8 minutes per ticket, ratings collapse, marketplace de-ranks.
-Best practice: launch 2-3 brands, add 1 per month after month 3.
+Launching with 6-8 brands on day one destroys speed — kitchen confusion adds 4-8 minutes per ticket, ratings collapse, and the marketplace de-ranks you.
+Best practice: launch 2-3 brands, then add one per month after month three.

 6.2 Bad Photography

-Marketplace listings with phone-camera photos convert 38-58% lower than professional photography.
-The $1,200-$3,500 invest is the highest-ROI spend in the entire build.
+Listings with phone-camera photos convert 38-58% lower than professional photography.
+The $1,200-$3,500 spend is the highest-ROI investment in the entire build.

-Operators who price their delivery menu at parity with what dine-in would charge lose 18-24% of contribution margin to the marketplace fee.
-Delivery menus need 18-26% pricing uplift to recover marketplace + packaging cost.
+Operators who price the delivery menu at dine-in parity surrender 18-24% of contribution margin to the marketplace fee.
+Delivery menus need an 18-26% pricing uplift to recover marketplace and packaging cost.

 6.4 Marketplace Tier Mismanagement

-Running Basic tier (15% fee) saves on fee but loses 35-55% of the impressions that Plus tier delivers.
-Most operators net more revenue on Plus than Basic despite the 10pp higher fee.
+Running Basic tier (15% fee) saves on fee but loses 35-55% of the impressions that Plus delivers.
+Most operators net more revenue on Plus than Basic despite the 10-point higher fee.

 6.5 Ignoring Reviews

-A single 1-star review without a response cuts that brand's marketplace impressions by 12-22% for 30 days.
-Operators must reply to every review within 24 hours.
+A single unanswered 1-star review can cut a brand's marketplace impressions by 12-22% for about 30 days.
+Operators should reply to every review within 24 hours.

 7. The 2027 Operating Cadence